Top of the page

 It's important for children with diabetes to be physically active.
-Encourage your child to do the same activities that other kids do.
+Encourage your child to find an activity they enjoy doing.
 Your child can still play sports, run on the playground, ride bikes, swim—just like other kids.
 It just takes a little more planning and preparing than it did before.

 Kids use the sugar they get from food to give them energy.
 Getting exercise and being physically active helps their bodies use up extra energy.
-This means that sugar doesn't build up in their blood.
-Controlling their blood sugar helps children control their diabetes.
+This helps children to manage their blood sugar.

 Exercise may help children in other ways too.
 For example, it may help to make their hearts, muscles, and bones stronger.
-Some kids who get enough exercise are able to take less medicine.
-Talk to your doctor about this.
+Some kids may need to take less insulin when they exercise.
+Talk to your doctor or diabetes care team about this.

 Exercise can make children feel stronger and happier.
 It can help them relax and sleep better.
 And it gives them confidence in other things they do.